HezekiahIvandi/Portfolio-react/README.md

 Follow these steps to get started with the Portfolio App:

 1. Clone the Repository
-bash
-Copy code
 git clone https://github.com/your-username/portfolio-app.git
-cd portfolio-app

 2. Install Dependencies
 Make sure you have Node.js and npm installed.
-Then run:

-bash
-Copy code
-npm install
+Then run: npm install

-3. Start the Development Server
+4. Start the Development Server
-Run the following command to start the app locally:
+Run the following command to start the app locally: npm start

-bash
-Copy code
-npm start
 The app will open in your default browser at http://localhost:3000.